ctsit/ae_and_conmeds/README.md

 These forms are based in part on work by Ken Bergquist done for the [HCV Target](http://www.hcvtarget.org/) project.
 The forms were adapted for use at the University of Florida by Philip Chase <pbc@ufl.edu>, Ruchi V. Desai
-<ruchivdesai@gmail.com> and Christopher P. Barnes <senrabc@gmail.com>.
-Many
+<ruchivdesai@gmail.com>, Roy Keyes <keyse@ufl.edu> and Christopher P. Barnes
-thanks to David Nelson, MD, Director of UF's Clinical Translational Science Institute and Principal Investigator on the HCV Target project for his support of this work.
+<senrabc@gmail.com>.
+Many thanks to David Nelson, MD, Director of UF's
+Clinical Translational Science Institute and Principal Investigator on the HCV Target project for his support of this work.

 ## Contributions